Massachusetts Volunteer Law Enforcement Officer Association

 Are sponsoring a 20 Hour Firearms Training Course for Auxiliary and Reserve Officers

-This Course is the newly developed program by the MPTC Firearms Training Committee and will be presented by MPTC Master Firearms Instructors.
+This Course is the recently developed program by the MPTC Firearms Training Committee and will be presented by MPTC Master Firearms Instructors.

 Course will be held in three sessions